U.S. FDA approves Gilead cell therapy for earlier lymphoma

 The one-time treatment was initially approved in 2017 for patients with large B-cell lymphoma who did not respond to at least two previous rounds of therapy.

-The FDA's decision will increase to around 14,000 from 8,000 the number of lymphoma patients eligible for the therapy, Christi Shaw, chief executive at Gilead's Kite unit, told Reuters last month in Philadelphia at Reuters Events: Pharma USA. (https://reutersevents.com/events/philadelphia/conference-agenda.php)
+The FDA's decision will increase to around 14,000 from 8,000 the number of lymphoma patients eligible for the therapy, Christi Shaw, Kite's chief executive, told Reuters last month in Philadelphia at Reuters Events: Pharma USA https://reutersevents.com/events/philadelphia/conference-agenda.php.

 The complex treatment has a U.S. list price of $399,000.

+"Current standard of care is a difficult process. ...
+With today's FDA decision, patients will have earlier access to this potentially curative treatment," Lee Greenberg, chief scientific officer at the Leukemia & Lymphoma Society, said in a statement.

-Kite announced trial results last year showing that Yescarta improved the length of time patients stayed alive without serious complications by 60% over chemotherapy and stem cell transplant in second-line large B-cell lymphoma.
+Kite's trial results showed that Yescarta improved the length of time patients stayed alive without serious complications by 60% over chemotherapy and stem cell transplant in second-line large B-cell lymphoma.

 The National Comprehensive Cancer Network, the most influential source of U.S. oncology treatment guidelines, has already listed Yescarta in the first category of treatments for those patients.

-The FDA said the drug's label warns of the risk of a serious complication associated with CAR-T therapy called cytokine release syndrome, which can cause a range of dangerous symptoms including fever and neurological problems.
+The FDA said the drug's label warns of a serious complication associated with CAR-T therapy called cytokine release syndrome, which can cause a range of dangerous symptoms including fever and neurological problems.

 "Out of 10 eligible patients only two are actually getting cell therapy," Shaw said.
 "Our job is to convince physicians to change their habits."